2017 Fantasy Football Mock Draft: Overall Drafting Strategy and Cheat Sheet

 12. A.J.
 Green (Cincinnati)

-No shock with the first two picks, as the best players on the board went one and two.
+No shock with the first two picks, as the best players on the board went Nos.
+1 and 2.
 However, a few surprising picks took place in this mock.
-Miami Dolphins running back Jay Ajayi went very early, for example.
-He should be the engine that runs the Fins' offense and will have plenty of opportunities to score, but it's interesting to see him go ahead of elite wideouts in Julio Jones and Odell Beckham Jr.
+Miami Dolphins running back Jay Ajayi went early, for example.
+He should be the engine that runs the Fins offense and will have plenty of opportunities to score, but it's interesting to see him go ahead of elite wideouts in Julio Jones and Odell Beckham Jr.

-New England wide receiver Brandin Cooks also landed in the first round, perhaps because the fantasy player thinks he'll get more targets and scoring opportunities with teammate Julian Edelman out for the season with a torn ACL.
+New England wide receiver Brandin Cooks also landed in the first round, perhaps because the fantasy player thinks he will get more targets and scoring opportunities with teammate Julian Edelman out for the season with a torn ACL, as reported on the league's official website.

 Quarterback